ppy/osu-wiki/wiki/Article_Style_Guide/zh.md

 Do not use the word `here` as the link text.
 Instead, take the title of the page the link is linking to or use a general description.

+##### Redirects

+For your convenience, all folders should have a redirect.
 All internal links are to use redirects.

 To do this, open the [`redirect.yaml`](https://github.com/ppy/osu-wiki/blob/master/wiki/redirect.yaml) file.
 The link part that you want is on the left while the designation to those link parts are on the right.
 Keep note of the redirect you want to use.
-Then make the link like you normally would, but instead of using the directory path, use `/wiki/` followed by the redirect.
+Then make the link like you normally would, but instead of using the directory path, start with `/wiki/` followed by the redirect.

-**Examples:**
+Examples:

 - `[ASG](/wiki/ASG)`
 - `[OWC2015](/wiki/OWC2015)`
 - `[skinning tutorial](/wiki/skinning_tutorial)`

-##### Why are we using redirects instead of paths?
+---

+Here are some differences between redirect pathing and normal pathing:

+- If a directory change occurs, we would only need to fix `redirect.yaml` instead of hunting down links.
 - Redirects allows you to type in a short form of a folder rather than getting the entire path.
   - Which one would you use?
 (Hint: You would probably pick the second option.)
     1. `[OWC 2015](/wiki/Tournaments/OWC/2015)`
     2. `[OWC 2015](/wiki/OWC_2015)`
-- If a directory change occurs, we would only need to fix `redirect.yaml` instead of hunting down links.
 - Redirects are quicker in most situations.
   - Which one would you use?
 (Hint: You would probably pick the second option.)
     1. `[Muzukashii](/wiki/Difficulties/osu!taiko/Muzukashii)`